As of March 25, 2026

 [Delegation item during the December 9, 2025, Board of County Commissioners meeting]

 Broward County Transportation (BCT) staff continues to work with community members and nonprofit partners to address issues raised during the December 9, 2025, Board meeting.
-The next meeting is scheduled for late February 2026.
-Also, the new TOPS emergency hotline, 844-TOPS-911has limited usage thus far, with most calls being wrong numbers.
-BCT will continue to evaluate the new service during the one-month, limited-audience trial period; BCT expects that the numbers will increase over time, as this is rolled-out beyond the trial period.
+The next meeting is scheduled for late March 2026.
+On March 9, 2026, BCT will launch a communication campaign to inform all TOPS customers about the new TOPS emergency hotline, 844-TOPS-911.
+Informational flyers will be posted in all TOPS vehicles, and all customers will receive automated calls informing them of this new hotline.

 7. Broward County Transportation (BCT) Fleet & Bus Routes (UPDATED)